The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Reversible Pebbling Attacks and Applications on iMHFs

 \seclab{sec:attack:reducedgraph}

-In this section, we give another general strategy to pebble directed acyclic graphs by ``reducing" the DAG $G$ to a line graph, as shown in \figref{fig:metagraph}.
+In this section, we give another general strategy to pebble DAGs by ``reducing" the DAG $G$ to a line graph, as shown in \figref{fig:metagraph}.
 Intuitively, given a DAG $G=(V,E)$ with $|V|=N$ and an integer parameter $b\geq 1$, we can partition $V$ into consecutive blocks $B_1,\ldots,B_{\lceil N/b\rceil}$ such that each block contains exactly $b$ nodes, while for the last block we can have less than $b$ nodes if $N/b$ is not an integer.